-Being ‘money smart’ starts with understanding basic financial terms and money management principles, especially when you’re looking to make your hard-earned cash go further.
-Here, we decipher some of the financial jargon that you may come across on a day-to-day basis, and share some tips and tricks that could help you budget and better manage your finances.
+Being ‘money smart’ and understanding money management principles can help your hard-earned cash go further.
+Here, we share some tips that could help you budget and better manage your finances.

 Income is any ‘incoming money’ you receive.
 This can include:

-- Direct income: Any income you earn including your salary or wages, or financial assistance from the government such as allowances and subsidies.
-These are typically deposited into your bank account, and often form the foundation of your finances.
+- Direct income: includes your salary or wages, or financial assistance from the government such as pensions or other payments.

-- Other types of income: These can include dividends paid on shares, interest paid on savings and rent received from an investment property.
+- Other types of income: includes dividends paid on shares, interest paid on savings and rent received from an investment property.

-Expenses include any outgoing expenditure you may have.
-Expenses come in many forms, and can typically be broken down into two categories:
+Your outgoing expenditure can be broken down into two categories:

-- Non-discretionary expenses.
-These are your living expenses, and are essential things that you need to spend money on, such as rent or home loan repayments, groceries, utility bills, child care, and petrol and other vehicle costs.
+- Non-discretionary expenses. essentials such as rent or home loan repayments, groceries, utility bills, child care, and petrol and other vehicle costs.

-- Discretionary expenses.
-These refer to any non-essential expenses that you have.
-This is typically money you spend on your own lifestyle, including entertainment, sports and recreation, or eating out.
+- Discretionary expenses. non-essential expenses such as lifestyle spending, including entertainment, sports and recreation, or eating out.

 Your personal cash flow takes into account all the money flowing in and out of your bank account, including your income and expenses.
 Having positive cash flow means that your total income is more than your expenses over a set period of time, while negative cash flow occurs when your expenses are greater than your income.

 To work out your cash flow, it helps to know how to make a budget.
-A budget is a list of the money you expect to have coming in and the money you expect to have going out.
 By tracking your spending against your budget, you can understand how you plan to use your money, and where your money actually goes.

-When choosing your bank, it’s a good idea to look at your needs and financial goals, and check to see if the account you choose matches your needs.
-It may be helpful to check the bank’s fee schedule and any withdrawal or overdraft fees and charges as well, so you don’t get surprised with unnecessary fees and charges.
+When choosing your bank, look at your needs and financial goals and check if the account you choose matches your needs.
+Check the bank’s fee schedule and any withdrawal or overdraft fees and charges as well.

 An investment is something you buy with the intention of generating an ongoing income or making a profit.
 The most common types of investments are property, shares, bonds and cash.